gordonmurray/php_mysql_profiler/README.md

 PHP mySQL Profiler
 ==================

-A very basic Profiler to show mySQL query activity in a PHP.
+A very basic Profiler to show mySQL query activity in a PHP application.

 Usage
 -----